CompositionalIT/talk-azuretp/slides/index.md

 * What's the schema of this table?
 * What does the data in my table look like?
 * What's currently on a storage queue?

 ---

-## Working with the Azure Storage SDK

----